firgaty/python_tutorial/Introduction.md

 >>>
 ```

 Now, within this CLI, are able to do a lot of things.
-Actually, everything you're able to do in python can be done with this command line tool...
-If you have patiente and courage.
+Actually, everything you're able to do in Python can be done with this command line tool...
+If you have patience and courage.

 But, thanks to this tool we'll test a few things.